wxyhly-en/wxyhly-en.github.io/source/_posts/plus4ds.md

 - Spherical cone: It's also an **axially symmetric** (spherically symmetric) figure.
 Its cross-section animation perpendicular to the axis is a sphere uniformly shrinking to a point then uniformly expanding.
 The **light cone** in relativity is a spherical cone!
 (The uniformly expanding sphere corresponds to the expansion of the observable universe, with the sphere's volume being the Hubble volume) Our theme is space, not spacetime, so we won't expand on this.

 - "Direct product" double cone: This figure is somewhat abstract, but manageable.
 Look at its standard equation: $x^2+y^2=z^2+w^2$.
 Does it feel familiar?
-If I set $x^2+y^2=z^2+w^2=1$, this is the equation of the intersection of two hypersurfaces of a bicylinder.
+If I set $x^2+y^2=z^2+w^2=1$, this is the equation of the intersection of two hypersurfaces of a duocylinder.
 That is, the "direct product" double cone intersects with a hypersphere, and the intersection projected down is that toroidal surface!
 It's highly symmetric: it has symmetry planes $xy$, $zw$, and actually all planes at equal angles to $xy$, $zw$ are symmetry planes.
 But cross-section animations can't give us more information.

 - "Direct product" hyperboloid: This figure is more abstract, but the "direct product" double cone is definitely the "asymptotic 3D surface" of the "direct product" hyperboloid (when the constant of the direct product hyperboloid approaches 0, we get the "asymptotic 3D surface" - think of the asymptotes of a hyperbola and the asymptotic cone of a hyperboloid).
 But cross-section animations also can't give us more information.
 Welcome suggestions for better visualization methods.